Sleep Number Beds or medium-firm mattresses may help ease pain

 Absolutely, sleep experts say.
 And while most don't recommend specific brands or models, they do recommend that back-pain sufferers follow a few general tips.

-However, the experts at Spine-Health.com point out that it's important to balance back pain relief with overall comfort.
+However, the experts at Spine-Health point out that it's important to balance back pain relief with overall comfort.
 If a mattress is too firm, your back may feel better, but you may suffer from joint or pressure point pain.
-They agree that a medium firm mattress may be the best choice to find that balance.
+They also agree that a medium-firm mattress may be the best choice to find that balance.
+The vast majority of the mattresses we evaluate in this report have a medium-firm choice available.
+In addition, the (Est. $595 and up), our Best Reviewed foam mattress is described by experts across the board as medium-firm.

 Owners praise the comfort and adjustability of Sleep Number mattresses, and quite a few note that their new mattress has relieved pain and/or improved sleep quality.
 Many also say that buying a Sleep Number bed has resolved partner quibbles over what type of bed to buy, or the necessity of buying a soft bed and adding a board or padding to one side to increase firmness, or vice versa.